-We European Democrats are a central political force in Europe and we want to strengthen the European Union (EU).
-Our humanist traditions drive us to reform Europe, and our belief in political pluralism makes us reject the absurd dichotomy between left- and right-wing politics.
-Hence why we debate with all, have political opponents, but no enemies.
-And like the EU itself, Democrats’ biggest strength is our diversity while defending fundamental rights, principles, and freedom of expression, opinion and of the press.
-We believe in the power of education, culture, reason, lucidity, and dialogue.
+As European Democrats, we are a central political force in Europe and want to strengthen the Europe and want to strengthen the European Union.
+Our humanist traditions drive us to reform to reform Europe.
+Our belief in political pluralism makes us reject the false us to reject the false dichotomy between left and right wing politics.
+That is why we debate with all, have political opponents, but no enemies.
+And like the European Union itself, Democrats' greatest strength is our diversity while defending fundamental rights, principles and freedom of speech, opinion and expression. of speech, opinion and the press.
+We believe in the power of of education, culture, reason, lucidity and dialogue. dialogue.

-Strengthening democracy needs to be put back at the top of Europe’s reform agenda.
-The vote of each citizen has to count equally.
-We need a more democratic Union at all levels: local, regional, national, and European.
-This is precisely why transnational political movements and political parties like European Democrats are so important: we believe in bringing decisions, institutions and officials closer to citizens at all levels of government throughout the EU.
-A European Democrat cares about the future of others, is at home wherever s/he is in Europe and champions European solidarity and solutions.
+Strengthening democracy must be put back at the top of Europe's agenda.
+We need an EU more democratic at all levels: local, regional, national and European.
+This is why transnational political movements and movements and political parties like the European Democrats are so important that transnational political movements and political parties like the European Democrats are so important: we need to bring decisions closer, institutions and elected officials closer to the citizens at all levels of governance in Europe.
+A European Democrat cares about the future of others, feels 'at home' wherever he or she is in Europe and defends European solidarity

-We want a Europe that is fair, open, engaged and admired by the world for its culture and values.
-Short-termism is something we fundamentally reject: we believe in long-term solutions, policies that reform Europe and investing in the future of the next generation.
-We therefore put teaching and education at the heart of all our policies so that young people know their past and are equipped with the tools to build Europe’s future.
+We want a Europe that is fair, open, committed and respected in the world for its culture and values.
+We reject short-termism: we believe in we believe in long-term solutions, in policies that reform Europe and in investing in the in the future of youth.
+This is why we place education and training at the heart of all our policies at the heart of all our policies, so that young people know their history and are equipped with the necessary tools to build the future of Europe.

 The recovery from the Covid-19 pandemic is a unique opportunity to recover better.
 Digital and sustainability need to be Europe’s new coal and steel: they both need to be central to our strategy.
 Transforming the European economy to make it carbon-neutral and making the most of the digital revolution is complex.
 Yet it is so clearly needed not only to stand by the Paris Agreement, but also for Europe to remain competitive.
 We must continue to be leaders in not only the services sector, but also in industrial production by making the most of the first-mover advantage.
 The EU can achieve this twin transition through ambitious investments in innovation and new technologies which will allow us to reap the benefits quickly and set the direction for global development.
 Democrats want to complete this transformation quickly, and without leaving anyone behind.